btf-org/flank/README.md

 ## What tools have people replaced with Flank?

-- PowerBI (SQL developer just exposes a query that generates a CSV)
+- PowerBI - SQL developer just exposes a query that generates a CSV
-- Portions of a React app (Python developer just exposes scripts that return updated sales data)
+- React app (or portions of it) - Python developer just exposes scripts that return updated sales data
-- Airflow (Data Scientist can edit pipelines/schedules and also run tasks on an ad-hoc basis when they fail)
+- Airflow - Data Scientist can edit pipelines/schedules and also run tasks on an ad-hoc basis when they fail

 ## Caveats / Limitations